SwyserCo/TheScout/prd.md

 - Sensor data updates in real time.

 ### User Story 3: Alarm Logic
-**As a homeowner**, I want The Scout to trigger an alarm when tampering, sound, or presence is detected while armed.
+**As a homeowner**, I want The Scout to trigger an alarm when tampering, sound, or presence is detected while alarm is armed.

 **Acceptance Criteria:**
 - Device subscribes to MQTT topic for arming/disarming.
 - Alarm triggers only when armed.
 - Alarm state is published to MQTT.
 - Activity LED flashes when alarm is triggered.
+- Buzzer plays a siren chime when alarm is triggered.
+- Buzzer stops when alarm is silenced, but LED keeps flashing.
+- LED and Buzzer stops when alarm is disarmed.

 ### User Story 4: Relay Control
 **As a smart home enthusiast**, I want to control the relay from Home Assistant to automate dumb devices.